safe2choose

-If you had a medication abortion, you probably took a medicine known as Misoprostol.
+If you had an abortion with pills, you probably took a medicine known as Misoprostol.
 After taking the abortion pill, you may be thinking, “After I take Misoprostol, when will I have my normal period again?”
 Although you may be worried, it is important to know your hormones and period will take some time to normalize.
 Everyone’s body and experience post-abortion is different.

 Pregnancy changes your body in many ways, and, thus, it can take some time for it to return to its baseline.
 Consequently, your period may take some time to return.
 This article will discuss Misoprostol and what you can expect from menstruation post-abortion.